Adversarial Attacks against Binary Similarity Systems: Target systems

 \subsubsection{GCAM Attack}

 In the feature space, we represent a binary function as a sequence of instruction embeddings belonging to a predefined metric space.
-The perturbation $\delta$ is a sequence of real-valued vectors initialized with embeddings from the metric space corresponding to real random instructions.
-During the optimization process, we modify each embedding $i_j \in \delta$ by a small quantity given by the negative gradient of the loss function $\mathcal{L}$.
+The perturbation $\delta$ is a sequence of real-valued vectors initialized with embeddings of real random instructions; each dead block contains four of such vectors.
+In the optimization process, we modify each embedding $i_j \in \delta$ by a small quantity given by the negative gradient of the loss function $\mathcal{L}$.
 In other words, every time we optimize the objective function, we alter each $i_j \in \delta$ by moving it in the negative direction identified through the gradient.

-Since during the optimization process we modify instruction embeddings in terms of their single components, at the end of this procedure, we have no guarantee that the obtained components identify embeddings corresponding to the ones of real instructions.
-For this reason, after the optimization process, we compute the problem-space perturbation $\delta_p$ by {\em rounding} the embeddings in $\delta$ to the closest embeddings in the space of real instruction embeddings.
+Since during optimization we modify instruction embeddings in terms of their single components, we have no guarantee that the obtained vectors are embeddings of real instructions.
+For this reason, after the optimization process, we compute the problem-space perturbation $\delta_p$ by {\em rounding}, at each iteration, the embeddings in $\delta$ to the closest embeddings in the space of real instruction embeddings.